If you’re like many Florida business owners, you may view retirement with both excitement and misgivings.

 “Succession planning, particularly where it involves transferring ownership or operation of a business to children or other family members, must start with the question: ‘What is the best interest of each party?’
 Sometimes its easier to jump ahead to talking about available structures before having complete understanding and agreement on the goals.”BrewerLong Attorney Trevor Brewer

 Contact an Orlando, FL Business Law Attorney for Help with Transfers of Ownership

 As you can see, there are many complicated issues involved with a transfer of business ownership to a family member.
 You don’t have to make these complex, life-changing decisions on your own, however.
-You can count on our team at BrewerLongfor assistance, so please call 407.660.2964 or fill out an online contact form to set up your free consultation today.
+You can count on our team at BrewerLongfor assistance, so please call 407.660.2964 or fill out an online contact form to set up your consultation today.